Middle School TOC hosted by UK

 I'm pretty expressive when I'm judging so I would look up every once in a while to know how I feel about particular arguments.

-I have surprisingly found myself judging more and more of these debates so I guess I'll start here.
-I really do believe that affs should have a tie to the topic and should be in the direction of the topic.
+First things first- Everyone is always so angry and doesn’t want to be in these debates.
+No one ENJOYS clash debates.
+Please be nicer.
+Substance wise, I really do believe that affs should have a tie to the topic and should be in the direction of the topic.
+I am not the judge for an aff that has a couple cards that say a theory and then pretend to say something about the topic.
 I also believe that debate is an inherently good activity so indicting the entirety of the activity we participate in is not great for me.
+I think this matters a lot for the way some teams answer framework so be cognizant of this.
+The only thing that my ballot decides is the winner.

 Random Policy Things